Maggot-Freak/Maggot-Freak/README.md

 -  ***❗❗❗Very unlikely to actually respond.
 I have VERY bad (social) anxiety.
 Talking to people is often impossible for me.
 Please don't take it personally.❗❗❗***
 - **Non-Sharing Selfshipper**.
 Weh.
-- I hate most people on here.
-So many of you are AWFUL... it's so FUCKING easy to be nice!!!
-- Don't try to involve me in any form of discourse, I'm too tired for any of this shit.
+- Don't try to involve me in any form of discourse, I'm too tired for any of this stuff.
-- Don't waste time on things you hate, it's pathetic.
-Get a hobby.
+- uuuhhhh

 # ***INTERESTS / FANDOMS*** (most significant interests in bold)
 - ***MLP***